Decision Maker: Planning Committee, Development and Conservation Control Committee (see also Planning Committee)

 Is subject to call in?: No

-All Planning Applications for Linton considered by the Planning Committee since May 2003.
-For individual reports, please click on the ‘Meetings’ tab above.
-For further details on all Linton Planning Applications, please visit our Planning Applications Database and select Linton from the drop-down list of parishes.
+All planning applications for Longstanton considered by the Planning Committee since May 2003.
+For individual reports, please click on the `Meetings’ tab above.
+For further details on all Longstanton planning applications, please visit our Planning Applications Database and select Longstanton from the drop-down list of parishes.